sheharyarn/dotfiles/Git/README.md

 Git - [sheharyar's dotfiles](https://github.com/sheharyarn/dotfiles)
 ====================================================================

-A wise man once said:

-> Git is awesome, and if you don't use it you're a faggot.

 ### Aliases

 I haven't made any major customizations except for my easy-to-use [git aliases](https://github.com/sheharyarn/dotfiles/blob/master/Git/aliases.sh).
 Since most dotfiles start with Git, this is a good place to start.
 Go through the aliases, and keep/modify those you find useful.